Samreay/Samreay/_posts/tutorials/2019-07-27-BayesianLinearRegression.md

 {% include image.html url="main.png"  %}

 Notice how even with a linear model, our uncertainty is not just linear, it is smallest in the center of the dataset, as we might expect if we imagine the fit rocking the line like a see-saw during the fitting process.
 To reiterate, what we did to calculate the uncertainty was - instead of using some summary of the uncertainty like the standard deviation - we used the entire posterior surface to generate thousands of models, and looked at their uncertainty (using the `percentile`) function to get the $1-$ and $2-$ $\sigma$ bounds (the `norm.cdf` part) to display on the plot.
+[For more examples on this methd of propagating uncertainty, see here](https://cosmiccoding.com.au/tutorial/2019/08/02/Propagating.html).

 And that's it, those are the basics.